There aren’t many things as intimidating and daunting as trying to find a church.

 With these 4 tips, along with the checklist, the process of finding a new church should be much easier!

-To download the Find a New Church Checklist, simply type your email in below and you will receive a link to download it and a bunch of other helpful printables as well!
+To download the Find a New Church Checklist, simply type your email in below and you will receive it directly in your email!